Squalene/Javass/README.md

 Jass is a traditional swiss card game whose rules can be found [here](https://en.wikipedia.org/wiki/Jass)

 ## Game Modes
-To play the game, run the Play.java in your favourite IDE.
+To play the game, run the Play.java class in your favourite IDE.

 ### Single-player
 You will be offered the choice to play a single-player game where you will play against